apiotrowski312/apiotrowski.xyz/content/posts/packages/goldtest.md

 I have created package [goldtest](https://github.com/apiotrowski312/goldtest), that will help you with this type of testing.

 Usage is really simple (as showed in example above), you just have to call **Assert** or **AssertJSON** function, that is basically all you need to do.
-There is only two Assert functions as I didn't need anything else, if you feel there is something else, that would fit your case, feel free to leave PR or open an issue :D
+There are only two Assert functions as I didn't need anything else, if you feel there is something else, that would fit your case, feel free to leave PR or open an issue :D

 ### Assert